pirmd/gemini.vim/README.md

 ## This would be an H2
 ### This would be an H3

+=> gemini://example.org/
+=> gemini://example.org/ An example link
+=> gemini://example.org/foo Another example link at the same host =>gemini://example.org/bar Yet another example link at the same host => foo/bar/baz.txt  A relative link
+=>  gopher://example.org:70/1 A gopher link
 => https://github.com/pirmd/gemini.vim I'm a link to useful resources.

+Preformatted toggle lines start and end with lines containing three back-ticks (```)

-> This line will show as a block-quote
+> This line will show as a quote

-* This is the first list item.
+* This is a list item.
 * This is another list item.

-Pre-formatted blocks start and end with lines containing three back-ticks (```)

 Anything else is just normal paragraph text
 ```